n RAdmin Installation

 the following information:

-- Your Radiator configuration file (remove any secrets and passwords
+Your Radiator configuration file (remove any secrets and passwords first).

 the problem, or at least what is happening at the time of the problem.